wp-plugins/custom-taxonomy-order-ne/readme.txt

 	add_action('customtaxorder_update_order', 'custom_action');
 	?>

-Email any other questions to marcel at zenoweb dot nl
+Email any other questions to marcel at zenoweb dot nl.

 == Screenshots ==